cme212/course/syllabus.md

  - Failing to cite code that you borrow outside the course notes.
  - Showing your code to a student who is struggling with theirs.

-## Students with Documented Disabilities
+## Students with Documented Different Learning Abilities

-Students who may need an academic accommodation based on the impact of a disability must initiate the request with the Office of Accessible Education (OAE).
+Students who may need an academic accommodation based on the impact of a different learning ability must initiate the request with the Office of Accessible Education (OAE).
 Professional staff will evaluate the request with required documentation, recommend reasonable accommodations, and prepare an Accommodation Letter for faculty dated in the current quarter in which the request is made.
 Students